Ovarbor/banking/README.md

 4. Use you PostgresDB properties in config:
    - POSTGRES_NAME;
    - POSTGRES_PASSWORD;
-5. mvn clean package
+5. mvn package spring-boot:repackage
-6. run app from main class
+6. run app from main class or from terminal (jar file in /target)

 http://localhost:8080/swagger-ui/index.html